McSinyx/ipppi/source/requirements/use-case-model.rst

 Brief Description
 ^^^^^^^^^^^^^^^^^

-This use case describes how a user creates an account.
+This use case lets a Contributor create an account.

-Actor: New contributor/Contributor with no account (Guest)

 Flow of Events
 ^^^^^^^^^^^^^^

-The use case starts when a contributor visits the login page.
-If perse doesn't have an account, perse can create a new one.

 Basic Flow
 """"""""""

-1. The contributor select the registration option on the login page.
+The use case starts when a Contributor tries to login but does not have an account and wishes to create a new one.

+1. The Contributor chooses to create a new account.
-2. The System prompts contributor for registration information: Username, Password, etc
+2. The system prompts for authentication information.
-3. The contributor enters the information.
+3. The Contributor enters the requested information.
-4. System verifies information and creates account.
+4. The system verifies information.
-5. The use case ends.
+5. The system creates an account accordingly.

 Alternative Flows
 """""""""""""""""

-* **Cancel Registration**

-  * The contributor select the cancel option.
-  * The system returns the contributor to the login page, all information entered is deleted.

-* **Invalid entered information**

-  * Contributor finishes the registration form.
-  * The system checks and shows the invalid information
-  * Contributor re-enters the invalid information.
+Registration Cancelled
+   In step 3, if the Contributor chooses to cancel the registration instead, the use case ends.

+Invalid Entered Information
+   In step 4, if the information is invalid, the system reports error and goes back to step 2.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^

-No special requirements.
+None.

 Pre-Conditions
 ^^^^^^^^^^^^^^

-No pre-conditions.
+None.

 Post-Conditions
 ^^^^^^^^^^^^^^^

-* **Success**: The contributor now has had his/her own account and can use it to log in.
-* **Failure**: The contributor is returned to the home page and continues to be a guest.
+If registration was cancelled, the system state is unchanged by this use case.
+Otherwise a new account is added to the authentication database.

 Extension Points
 ^^^^^^^^^^^^^^^^

-No extension points.
+None.

 Login
 -----